Neil Morris – Principal Investigator

 Rebecca Swartz – Project Researcher

-Dr Rebecca Swartz is a Postdoctoral Researcher on the Unbundling Higher Education Project, based at the Centre for Innovation in Learning and Teaching at the University of Cape Town.
+Dr Rebecca Swartz is an African Humanities Postdoctoral Fellow, based at the University of Stellenbosch.
+Prior to taking up this role she worked as a Postdoctoral Researcher on the Unbundling Higher Education Project, based at the Centre for Innovation in Learning and Teaching at the University of Cape Town.
+She continues to be involved with the project, providing insights around findings and writing outputs.
 Previous research has focused on comparative histories of education in the nineteenth century British Empire.
 Her background is in history, with a specific focus on histories of education.
-Previously, Rebecca was a postdoc in the department of Historical Studies at UCT, where she taught and researched South African histories.
-Rebecca is interested in the potential of online learning to address educational inequalities in Southern Africa.

 Taryn Coop – Project Researcher